michals96/camunda-on-azure/README.md

 Here at Devapo, as an official Camunda partner, for one of our clients from the banking sector we develop a solution, which intends to enable developer teams to quickly move to Azure cloud with Camunda.
 In this article I would like to present this concept on its technical level as well its business implications.

-## How the platform is utilized?
+## How is the platform implemented?
 The concept's walkthrough
 The goal of the platform was to allow developer teams to quickly move with their Camunda products to Azure cloud.
 The platform is mainly focused on automating the process of creating Azure repository, pipelines, including build and infrastructure ones thorugh Azure DevOps REST API.
 It's user interface allows to simply select the configuration and particular features that the client is interested in.
 This concept bridges the gaps